 The committee called for a delay of least one year for the government’s digital VAT regime, currently scheduled to roll out in April 2019.
 It also asked for a “staged transition” for businesses joining MTD for VAT, and requested that the government wait until at least April 2022 before extending the scheme to other taxes to learn from the VAT implementation.

 Criticisms levelled by the Lords included low levels of awareness from affected businesses, the cost of MTD compliance, difficulty in navigating the software market, the justification for the programme and the underlying assumptions behind it.

 However, the report did miss the mark on several key points, including the availability of free software and the reason for the delay in mandation for more complex businesses.

 Small businesses ‘will not be ready’

 Each year the Lords Economic Affairs Committee appoints a Finance Bill sub-committee to inquire into the draft Finance Bill, and this year the committee decided its inquiry should address two areas: progress on MTD and HMRC powers.

 Among the most damning assertions in its MTD report published today, the Lords stated that HMRC has “neglected its responsibility” to support small businesses with Making Tax Digital for VAT

-Commenting on the reporting Lord Forsyth, the commission’s Chair said the tax authority is “not listening” to small businesses.
+Commenting on the report Lord Forsyth, the commission’s Chair said the tax authority is “not listening” to small businesses.

-“Small businesses will not be ready for this significant change to their practices if it is introduced on 1 April, particularly with Brexit taking place three days earlier,” said Lord Forsyth.
+“Small businesses will not be ready for this significant change to their practices if it is introduced on 1 April, particularly with Brexit taking place three days earlier,” Lord Forsyth told AccountingWEB.
 “The government must delay its introduction.”